A Royal Christmas

 HM’s Christmas speech:

-Tagged Christmas, Elizabeth II, Religion, The Duchess of Cambridge, The Duke of Cambridge, The Duke of Edinburgh.
+Tagged Christmas, Elizabeth II of the United Kingdom, Religion, The Duchess of Cambridge, The Duke of Cambridge, The Duke of Edinburgh.